k1r0s/kaop-ts/README.md

 @beforeInstance // class accepts <B = any>
 ```

-#### Comunication between advices or decorated method (metadata)
+#### Comunication between Advices or decorated method (metadata)

-Advices plugged in the same callstack share **arguments** and **result**
+- Advices plugged in the same callstack share **arguments** and **result**
-Advices plugged in the same class share its static context
+- Advices plugged in static methods share its static context
-Advices plugged in the same class instance share that instance context
+- Advices plugged in non static methods share static and instance context

 ### receiving params

-An advice have access to the original method/instance by [accessing its metadata](#metadata).
-But advices can be parametrized too:
+An Advice have access to the original method/instance by [accessing its metadata](#metadata).
+But Advices can be parametrized too:

 ##### By closure reference
 ```typescript